-Indeed, the match expression in p_1 would have to be given the ambivalent type $a \approx int$, which is not allowed outside the scope of the equation a = int.
-Both p and p_1 are accepted by OutsideIn, since type information can be propagated upward, even for local let definitions.
+Programs p and p1 demonstrate the power of OutsideIn: type information can be propagated upward, even for local let definitions.
 This comes at a cost, though: local let-definitions are monomorphic by default (but can be made polymorphic by adding a type annotation).
-While local polymorphic definitions are relatively rare, so that this change of behavior appears as a good compromise for Haskell, they are still frequent enough, and their coresponding type annotations large enough, so that we prefer to keep local polymorphism in OCaml [?].
-Moreover, local polymorphism is critical for the annotation propagation mechanism used by OCaml as a complement to ambivalent types and for polymorphic methods.
+While this change of behavior seems to raise no problem in Haskell, ML programmers use many local let definitions, usually without type annotations and sometimes in a polymorphic way.4 Moreover, the annotation propagation mechanism used by OCaml as a complement to ambivalent types is crucially based on the use of local polymorphism.